 At the moment, we have a conjectural description of the spectra $\on{Spec}(\mh_G)$ only if $F=\C$ and, in some cases, for $F=\R$.
 We will now describe our conjecture for $F=\C$.
 Note that in this case we have $\norm{z} = |z|^2$.
 For simplicity, we only consider here the case when $S=\emptyset$ (and hence $g>1$).
 But all of our results and conjectures have natural generalizations to the case of an arbitrary $S$.
 The case of $G=PGL_2$, $X=\pone$, and $|S|>3$ will be discussed in detail in our next paper \cite{EFKnew}.

 In our previous paper \cite{EFK} we studied the action of global holomorphic and anti-holomorphic differential operators on $\Bun_G$ on a dense subspace of the Hilbert space $\mcH_G$ in the case of a simply-connected simple group $G$.
 Here we generalize the setup to the case of an arbitrary connected simple $G$.
-Then $\Bun_G$ may have finitely many connected components, which we will denote by $\Bun^\beta_G$.
+Then $\Bun_G$ has finitely many connected components labeled by $\pi_1(G)$, which we will denote by $\Bun^\beta_G, \beta \in \pi_1(G)$.